-A career pathway means a combination of rigorous and high-quality education, training, and other services that aligns both vertically and horizontally across Secondary Education, Adult Education, Workforce Training and Development, Career and Technical Education, and Postsecondary Education systems, pathways, and programs.
-Collaborative partnerships with these entities and business and industry, along with human service agencies, corrections, and other community stakeholders, serve as the foundational structure for high-quality and sustainable career pathways.
-A career pathway also includes multiple entry and exit points to facilitate individuals to build their skills as they progress along a continuum of education and training and advance in sector-specific employment.
+A career pathway means a combination of rigorous and high-quality education, training, and other services that align both vertically and horizontally across Secondary Education, Adult Education, Workforce Training and Development, Career and Technical Education, and Postsecondary Education systems, pathways, and programs.
+Collaborative partnerships with these entities, businesses, and industry, along with human service agencies, corrections, and other community stakeholders, serve as the foundational structure for high-quality and sustainable career pathways.
+A career pathway also includes multiple entry and exit points to facilitate individuals to build their skills as they progress along a continuum of education, training, and advance in sector-specific employment.

 The following guidance should help policymakers and practitioners implement state, regional, and local career pathways.
 The guidance is meant to clarify how a successful pathway-often comprised of one or more career pathway programs-should operate.
 This guidance also addresses the career pathway system, which sets the policies and procedures that shape career pathways and can assist with strong pathway development and sustainability.
-A- G represents elements of the WIOA Career Pathways definition, with added guidance to clarify and provide additional detail for each element.

-(A) Aligns with the skill needs of industries in the economy of the State or regional economy involved;
+(A) Aligns with the skill needs of industries in the economy of the State or regional economy involved.

-- Use labor market data, informed by state, regional, and local employers, to design sector-focused programs that meet the needs of the employers in the state, regional, and local economies. - Regularly and meaningfully engage employers at every stage of pathway development in an interactive, ongoing relationship1 and encourage employers to assume leadership roles - Identify the certifications, licenses, and industry-recognized credentials that state, regional, and local employers require and craft programs leading to them.
+- Use labor market data, informed by state, regional, and local employers, to design sectorfocused programs that meet the needs of the employers in the state, regional, and local economies. - Regularly and meaningfully engage employers at every stage of pathway development in an interactive, ongoing relationship1 and encourage employers to assume leadership roles. - Identify the certifications, licenses, and industry-recognized credentials that state, regional, and local employers require and craft programs leading to them.